 8. The candidate and the chairperson/head should take the necessary steps to ensure that the file of supporting material is as complete as possible to facilitate a thorough and fair evaluation.
 The completed file of materials must be uploaded to the designated site no later than 5:00 p.m. on or before August 10.
 No new material shall be included in the files for promotion and/or tenure after August 10, except as described in item III.B.9

 The candidate shall be allowed to add a maximum of three written statements to correct errors of fact or to update the packet concerning a final decision on a proposal, article or book submission, or similar significant scholarly work, so long as the item was included in the initial file.
 Such additions shall only be made up to a maximum of five business days after the candidate receives: (a) all redacted letters from outside reviewers; (b) the recommendation letters from both the Unit Personnel Committee and the Unit head/chair; and (c) the recommendation letters from both the College/School Promotion and Tenure Committee and the College/School Dean.
-Except for these three specific instances a candidate shall not add to their packet once the deadline for initial submission has passed.
+Except for these three specific instances (at a, b, and c) candidate-initiated statements shall not be included with one’s packet once the deadline for initial submission has passed.

 Each candidate’s packet should include the following materials along with all documentation relative to satisfaction of the unit criteria:

-A description of responsibilities with breakdown of teaching, research, and service assignments each semester since the initial appointment or the last promotion, whichever is pertinent.
+A description of responsibilities with breakdown of teaching, scholarship, and service assignments each semester since the initial appointment or the last promotion, whichever is pertinent.
 This material should address the need for untenured faculty in particular to be given assignments which provide an opportunity to satisfy the criteria under which they will be judged.

 A statement of department criteria for promotion and/or tenure.

 Any employment correspondence between the faculty member and their supervisor that clearly indicates job responsibilities.
 This includes the annual faculty workload assignments.
-In the absence of written confirmation to the contrary, heavy teaching and/or service loads do not mitigate the necessity for research and publication.
+In the absence of written confirmation to the contrary, heavy teaching and/or service loads do not mitigate the necessity for scholarly productivity.

 Copies of all annual review forms, recommendations, and associated narratives since the initial appointment or the last promotion.
 Each annual review should include a clear statement that the candidate is or is not making satisfactory progress towards promotion and/or tenure, why, and what remedial steps, if any, are recommended.